On resolution of 1-dimensional foliations on 3-manifolds: Proof of Theorem B

-This section is devoted to the proof of Theorem~A and of its corollaries while the last section of the paper will contain some examples complementing our main results as well as a sharper version of the normal form given in Theorem~\ref{normalformpersistentnilpotent} which is valid for foliations tangent to semicomplete vector fields.
+This section is devoted to the proof of Theorem~B and of its corollaries while Section~\ref{Examples_and_comments} will contain some examples complementing our main results as well as a sharper version of the normal form given in Theorem~\ref{normalformpersistentnilpotent} which is valid for foliations tangent to semicomplete vector fields.

-Let $X$ be a holomorphic vector field defined on an open set $U$ of some complex manifold, we begin by recalling the definition of semicomplete vector field \cite{JR1}.
-The reference \cite{JR1} also contains the basic properties of semicomplete vector fields needed in the sequel.